hubsmoke/starknet-tx-hash-demo/README.md

 The minimum required implementation to achieve a counter that increments above 1 without using the full authenticated Account abstraction would be to add parameters and invoke with different parameters each time, however that is not as useful as the Account abstraction.

 Deploying your own Account and updating the state of this counter to > 1 is currently left as an exercise to the reader.
+The following repo provides a working example for a similar counter contract using the ArgentX StarkNet wallet as the Account abstraction component: https://github.com/fracek/starknet-react-example

 # Further reading
 - https://hackmd.io/@RoboTeddy/BJZFu56wF